Exploring QCD matter in extreme conditions with Machine Learning: Heavy-Ion Collisions

 \subsubsection{Shear and Bulk Viscosity}

-Relativistic hydrodynamic simulations indicate that the QGP produced in HIC is a strongly coupled plasma~\cite{Heinz:2005bw, Romatschke:2007mq, Song:2010mg} whose shear viscosity over the entropy density ratio $\eta/s$ is close to the universal limit ${1\over 4\pi}$ by AdS/CFT calculations~\cite{Buchel:2003tz}.
-Both $\eta/s$ and $\zeta/s$ strongly influence the collective expansion of hot nuclear matter~\cite{Teaney:2003kp}, leaving clear signals in the momentum anisotropy of final state hadrons produced in HIC.
-However, to quantitatively determine the values of $\eta/s$ and $\zeta/s$ from the final state hadrons, one faces the difficult inverse problem described above.
-There are two difficulties, the entanglement between different model parameters and the temperature dependence of $\eta/s(T)$ and $\zeta/s(T)$.
+Relativistic hydrodynamic simulations have shown that the quark--gluon plasma (QGP) produced in high-energy heavy-ion collisions (HIC) is a strongly coupled plasma with a shear viscosity over the entropy density ratio $\eta/s$ close to the universal limit ${1\over 4\pi}$ by AdS/CFT calculations ~\cite{Heinz:2005bw,Romatschke:2007mq,Song:2010mg,Buchel:2003tz} .
+Both $\eta/s$ and $\zeta/s$ strongly influence the collective expansion of hot nuclear matter ~\cite{Teaney:2003kp}, leaving clear signals in the momentum anisotropy of final state hadrons produced in HIC.
+However, quantitatively determining the values of $\eta/s$ and $\zeta/s$ from the final state hadrons is challenging due to the difficulty in solving the inverse problem and the temperature dependence of $\eta/s(T)$ and $\zeta/s(T)$.
 Ref.~\cite{Niemi:2015qia} shows that relativistic hydrodynamic simulations with different fluctuating initial conditions can all describe data, with different effective shear viscosity.
 For example, using ``IPGlasma'' initial condition in MUSIC hydrodynamic model, the simulation describes the event by event fluctuations of $v_n$, the mean $v_n$ and the $v_n(p_T)$ with constant $\eta/s=0.12$ at RHIC energy and $\eta/s=0.2$ at LHC energy~\cite{Gale:2012rq}.
 Using ``MC-KLN'' initial condition in VISHNU hydrodynamic model, the simulation describes the charged multiplicity, the $p_T$ spectra as well as the elliptic flow at both RHIC and LHC energy, with constant shear viscosity to entropy ratio $\eta/s=0.16$~\cite{Song:2013qma}.
 Using NLO improved EKRT initial condition in viscous hydrodynamics, it was observed that both the constant $\eta/s=0.2$ and a temperature dependent $\eta/s(T)$ give equal good overall fitting to RHIC and LHC data.
 The used linear parametrization is $0.12 < \eta/s < 0.12 + (0.18/320)(T /\text{MeV} - 180) $ for temperature above 180 MeV in the QGP phase and $\eta/s(T) = 0.12 - (0.20/80)(T /\text{MeV} - 180)$ for temperature below 180 MeV in the hadron resonance gas phase.
-To quantitatively constrain the temperature-dependent shear and bulk viscosity, a global analysis on all available RHIC and LHC data using Bayesian parameter estimation is required~\cite{Novak:2013bqa,Pratt:2015zsa,Bernhard:2016tnd, Bernhard:2019bmu,JETSCAPE:2020shq, JETSCAPE:2020mzn,Nijs:2020ors, Nijs:2020roc}.
+A global analysis on all available RHIC and LHC data using Bayesian parameter estimation is required to quantitatively constrain the temperature-dependent shear and bulk viscosity~\cite{Novak:2013bqa,Pratt:2015zsa,Bernhard:2016tnd, Bernhard:2019bmu,JETSCAPE:2020shq, JETSCAPE:2020mzn,Nijs:2020ors, Nijs:2020roc}.